redrillhq/redrill/README.md

 docker compose logs -f redrill
 ```

 > Prefer not to use Docker?
 Build the single static binary with `go build ./cmd/redrill` (Go 1.26).
-You'll need the `borg` binary on the host for Borg sources and a container runtime for L3.
-Run `redrill doctor` and it tells you exactly what's missing.
+It needs the `borg` binary on the host for Borg sources and a container runtime for L3.
+Run `redrill doctor` to see exactly what's missing.

 ### Config example